 This is why I urge people reading my articles to think twice before “giving their ex space”.
 What’s your goal?
 What do you hope to achieve?

-If your goal is connection, then DO NOT disconnect.
+If your goal is connection, then do not disconnect.
 Instead work on finding a balance that allows for connection and space at the same time.

-I think you’ll agree with me that what almost all of us want to is to be emotionally close with the one we love without suffocating them with neediness, or being too emotionally distant that they assume we don’t care.
+I think you’ll agree with me that what almost all of us want is to be emotionally close with the one we love without suffocating them with neediness, or being too emotionally distant that they assume we don’t care.